A Legacy of Service: The Genealogical Roots of Governor Mary Fallin

 A Heritage of Hope

 The 27th governor of Oklahoma is no longer known by her maiden name, but she still carries her father's moniker.
 Only those closest to her know that Mary Fallin's father, Newt, named his infant daughter Mary Newt Copeland.
-It was her great-grandfather's name too.
 Born in 1853, Thomas Newton Copeland and his bride, Fannie Mae Carr, left their home in Wayne County, Tennessee, with three small children in tow.
 After arriving in Indian Territory, a fourth child, Mary's grandfather Benton, was born.
 He was nearly five years old when Oklahoma became a state.

 The arrival of the Copelands' last-born child occurred just four months after statehood.
 By this time, the family's roots were planted deep in Tecumseh soil.